guerilla-di/tracksperanto/README.txt

 will be to retrack it from scratch.
 Tracksperanto allows you to work around this by applying simple transformations to the tracks.

+== Licensing

+Tracksperanto is made avalable under the MIT license that is included in the package.

 == Usage

 The main way to use Tracksperanto is with the the supplied "tracksperanto" binary, like so: